-As described in the Section above, approximately 80 percent of the net return has to be spent on charitable purposes to fulfil the completion requirement.
-However, when calculating this net return, several costs and incomes will be deductible from the total return.
-The remaining amount, out of which 80 percent has to be donated, we will denote "the requirement base."
-The requirement base includes current income in the form of all revenues from interest and dividends, while capital gains are excluded.24 Income from business activity and property is likewise not included because such income is not tax exempted for industrial foundations (Gunne & Löfgren, 2014).
+As described in the section above, approximately 80 percent of the net return has to be spent on charitable purposes to fulfil the completion requirement.
+However, the requirement base out of which 80 percent has to be donated does not exactly correspond to the total return from the foundation as described in this section.

+The requirement base includes current income in the form of all revenues from interest and dividends.
+Capital gains are excluded.20 Income from business activity and property is likewise not included because these incomes are not tax exempted for private foundations (Gunne & Löfgren, 2014).
+Furthermore, the taxes that the foundation pays are also deducted from the income.

-Income from donations and bequests must be included in the requirement base if it is stated in the will that it must be used to promote the charitable purposes of the foundation.
-However, without this explicit statement in the will, bequests and other gifts are normally not included, i.e., a foundation is not committed to spend 80 percent of these bequests and gifts on charitable purposes (SFS No. 1994:1229).
+Income from donations and bequests must be included if it is stated in the will that it must be used to promote the charitable purposes of the foundation.
+However, without this explicit statement in the will, bequests and other gifts are normally not included in the requirement base (Hagstedt, 1972).